See latest updates on Pitt's response to the COVID-19 outbreak.

-- Pitt provides all prospective students and applicants for employment with information on security policies and procedures and how to obtain additional security data.
+- Pitt provides all prospective students and employees with information on security policies and procedures and how to obtain additional security data.

-- Students receive an electronic notification that explains their personal responsibility to be knowledgeable about the Student Code of Conduct (Code) and the Residential Handbook, as well as a link directing them to the Office of Student Conduct, where they can review the code.
-The link to the code also is posted on the Pitt Portal.
+- Students receive an electronic notification that explains their personal responsibility to be knowledgeable about the Student Code of Conduct (Code) and the Residential Handbook, as well as a link directing them to the Office of Student Conduct website, where they can review the current versions of the Code: studentaffairs.pitt.edu/conduct

 Accessing Campus Crime Reports

-The Pitt police department prepares a daily log of all reported incidents and publishes that log on the police Web site.
-This log contains the nature, time, and general location of each crime, as well as its disposition, if known.
+The Pitt Police department prepares a daily log of all reported criminal incidents and publishes that log on the police Web site.
+This log contains the nature, date, time, and general location of each crime, as well as its disposition, if known.
 This log also is available in person at the Jerome Cochran Public Safety Building, 3412 Forbes Avenue, during normal business hours.

 Q Where can I find crime reports?

-A In addition to Web site accessibility, the daily crime log is reported—along with monthly crime tips—to The Pitt News for dissemination to the Pitt community.
+A In addition to Web site accessibility, the daily crime log is reported to The Pitt News for dissemination to the Pitt community.

 Q What other crime reports are available?